How "Damascus Volcano" erupted in Assad's stronghold

 As the temperature rose to above 40 degrees Celsius (104 degrees Fahrenheit), power in many parts of the capital remained cut off, compounding people's misery.

-Many residents have already fled, with tens of thousands of people reported to be pouring into neighbouring Lebanon.
+Many residents have already fled, with tens of thousands of people reported to be pouring into neighboring Lebanon.

 At the hilly Masnaa border crossing on the Lebanese side, Damascenes, many of them wealthy families driving their own air-conditioned cars, could be spotted making their way past border control.